 - one hundred percent (100%) of the net-metering customer’s highest monthly usage in the previous twelve (12) months.

 Unless otherwise approved by the Public Service Commission, a net-metering facility for non-residential customers cannot exceed one thousand kilowatts (1,000 kW).

-Once a net-metering facility is installed, a completed net metering agreement is submitted to Carroll Electric, and the net-metering facility passes a Carroll Electric safety inspection, the Cooperative will install a meter that can measure both the quantity and direction the electricity is flowing at that location.
+Once a net-metering facility is installed, a completed net metering agreement is submitted to Carroll Electric.
+If the net-metering facility effectively passes a Carroll Electric safety inspection, the Cooperative will then install a meter that can measure both the quantity and direction the electricity is flowing at that location.

-The electricity the net-metering facility produces (kilowatt hours) is first used by your home or business.
-When your net-metering facility is producing more electricity than you are using at the time, the excess electricity is recorded by the meter as it flows back onto the Cooperative’s electric grid.
+The electricity the net-metering facility produces (in kilowatt-hours) is first used by your home or business.
+When your net-metering facility is producing more electricity than you are using at the time, the excess electricity is recorded by the meter as it flows back onto the Cooperative's electric grid.

-If you send less kilowatt-hours to the electric grid than Carroll Electric delivers to you in a billing period, the kilowatt-hours charge will be based on the difference between the kilowatt-hours used and the kilowatt-hours sent back to the electric grid.
+- If you send fewer kilowatt-hours to the electric grid than Carroll Electric delivers to you in a billing period, the kilowatt-hours charge will be based on the difference between the kilowatt-hours used and the kilowatt-hours sent back to the electric grid.